Bed Fall Mat – Heat Sealed

 - Also available: Bed Fall Mat – Sewn, with waterproof material cover but sewn together – not heat sealed

-It may help if the bed is placed next to the wall or if only one bed rail is raised, so the patient will then get out of bed on the side where the bed rail is removed.
+It may help if the bed is placed next to the wall.
+If only one bed rail is raised, the patient will then get out of bed on the side where the bed rail is removed.
 We recommend completely removing the bed rail, rather than simply lowering it.
-By leaving the rail in the lower position the patient may hurt themselves against the rail whilst falling.
+By leaving the rail in the lower position the patient may hurt themselves against the rail if they fall.

 About the Bed Fall Mat – Heat Sealed